-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-The STAR+PLUS Home and Community Based Services (HCBS) program is authorized by the managed care organization (MCO) and registered by Program Support Unit (PSU) staff in the Service Authorization System (SAS) with a Service Group (SG) 19 and a service code (SC).
-If the member's individual service plan (ISP) is electronic, the Long Term Care (LTC) portal registers the appropriate SG/SC combination, which is verified by the PSU.
+The STAR+PLUS Home and Community Based Services (HCBS) program is authorized by the managed care organization (MCO) and registered by Program Support Unit (PSU) staff in the Service Authorization System Online (SASO) with a Service Group (SG) 19 and a service code (SC).
+If the member's individual service plan (ISP) is electronic, the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care (LTC) Online Portal registers the appropriate SG/SC combination, which is verified by PSU staff.
 Service codes are based on the following:

 Service Code 12: Use this service code when registering initial service authorizations or annual re-determination service authorizations received up to 90 days prior to the end date of the current ISP.